-For half an hour the racing pigeons could eat whatever they wanted, in other words they had free choice.
+For half an hour the dove could eat whatever they wanted, in other words they had free choice.
 But, first they had to get used to the feeder and the system.
 The pigeons that always stuffed themselves were removed.

 A half hour free choice